ssteinhauser/CatPreyAnalyzer/README.md

 <img src="/readme_images/queue.png" width="400">

-### Cummuli Points ###
+### Cumuli Points ###
 As we are evaluating over multiple images that shall make up an event, we must have the policy, We chose: *A cat must prove that it has no prey*.
 The cat has to accumulate trust-points.
 The more points the more we trust our classification, as our threshold value is 0.5 (1: Prey, 0: No_Prey) points above 0.5 count negatively and points below 0.5 count positively towards the trust-points aka cummuli-points.

 <img src="/readme_images/cummuli_approach.png" width="400">

-As is revealed in the Results section, we chose a cummuli-treshold of 2.93.
-Meaning that we classify the cat to have proven that it has no prey as soon as it reaches 2.93 cummuli-points.
+As is revealed in the Results section, we chose a cumuli-treshold of 2.93.
+Meaning that we classify the cat to have proven that it has no prey as soon as it reaches 2.93 cumuli-points.

 # Results